When people think ‘sloping block’ they usually think about the additional costs involved in building a new home on a difficult site.

 A lot of sloping blocks offer views giving the designer the opportunity to be creative.
 Adding in balconies and/or bridges and large scale windows which integrate into the living areas will help maximise the outlook from these key areas of the home.

-Client Case Study: Downward Sloping Block in North Beach
+Client Case Study: Capturing Ocean Views on a Sloping Block in North Beach

-If you have purchased, or are considering purchasing, your dream block of land which has a rise or fall from the road - or a cross fall - you need to talk to a builder who is experienced with building on this type of land.
+If you have bought, or are considering buying, a block of land with a rise or fall from the road (or a crossfall), you need to talk to a builder who is experienced with building on this type of land.

-Sloping blocks will almost certainly require a unique custom designed home be created.
+Sloping blocks will almost certainly require a unique custom designed home to be created.
 Rarely will a standard range, off-the-plan design suffice.
-So make sure the builder has designers on staff who understand the challenges of building on difficult blocks and are experienced in achieving the most economical design outcome to suit your needs.
+Choose a builder with designers on staff that understand the challenges of building on difficult blocks and are experienced in achieving the most economical home building design outcome to suit your needs.